 Jessie Garcia: Correct, there just wasn’t a lot of education about it.
 It was a club team so we didn’t a trainer on site.
 At least my coach notice three days later, “Hey, don’t play for the next couple of weeks.”
 But I really struggled in school, I had a hard time reading and writing for about six months.
 I had constant headaches.
 There was a lack of focus so I really struggled.
 And I think, or I know it was because those 24 hours after the injury happens are really critical with how your recovery will be later on.
 And like I said, I just didn’t even know to take care of myself and that’s kind of where this whole product was inspired.

-Ron Bauman: So the coach of your rugby team notices that you were obviously had taken a shot, you were suffering some effects, tells you not to play for a couple weeks.
+Ron Bauman: So the coach of your rugby team notices that you obviously had taken a shot, you were suffering some effects, and tells you not to play for a couple of weeks.
 At what point did you realize that these other symptoms were a result of that hit?
 I mean, was it a couple of months later after you started-

 Ron Bauman: Right, I’m sure.

 Jessie Garcia: Because that’s a common symptom, like, “Oh, I’m fine.”
 I didn’t think anything of it.
-But realizing, “Wow, why am I struggling so much in school this semester, why is it taking me 20 minutes to read one page of book?”
+But realized, “Wow, why am I struggling so much in school this semester, why is it taking me 20 minutes to read one page of the book?”
 That really made me realize what was going on.
 And then I just started educating myself and realizing it was that.

 Ron Bauman: Was there anything that could be done at that point, I mean medically?

 Jessie Garcia: No.

 Ron Bauman: You sort of had to wait it out?